development6601/test-react-todo/src/components/TodoItem/README.md

 # 📁 TodoItem

-> The `TodoItem` directory contains the source code for the components related to individual to-do items within a larger application.
+> The `TodoItem` directory contains the source code for the components related to individual todo items within a larger application.

 ## 📋 Directory Overview

-The `TodoItem` directory contains the source code for the components related to individual to-do items within a larger application.
+The `TodoItem` directory contains the source code for the components related to individual todo items within a larger application.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files